rockinguitar/aendu-rocks/content/blog/2021-02-02_cosmopolitan.md

 tags = ["cocktail", "drink"]
 +++

-The Cosmopolitan cocktail—often called simply a “Cosmo”—is one of my favorite vodka-based drinks.
+The Cosmopolitan cocktail—often called simply a "Cosmo"—is one of my favorite vodka-based drinks.
 I think it had a major comeback around 1998 thanks to the TV show *Sex and the City*.

 At a bar in Tivoli, Copenhagen, I once learned from a bartender that the Cosmo was originally considered a **gentlemen's drink**.
 Despite its simple recipe, it's surprisingly hard to find a good one at bars.
 Especially in tourist areas, you'll often get strange versions that have little in common with the real Cosmopolitan.
 More often than not, I end up disappointed.